[Tohoku] Strange festivals in Tohoku!? Introducing 6 festivals that will surprise people from other prefectures

 Okomori is a festival that, as the word suggests, involves "staying indoors" and at first glance it is unclear what the event involves

-Okomori a festival that is passed down in Ushitaki, Sai Village, Shimokita Peninsula , where local residents gather at shrines and temples late at night in the middle of winter.
+Okomoria festival passed down in Ushiyaki, Sai Village, Shimokita Peninsula, where local residents gather in the middle of winter nights at shrines and temples.

 "Food!"